island-rush/CapstoneSpring2018/README.md

 -possibly remove positions table in sql entirely (not used yet)
     -only uses could be for game logic (if the current position is water...if the current position is land...)

+-change formatting in sql file to match everywhere (not sometimes `` and without....all or none)

 -possibly generate the board with php, because of how redundant each element is
     only differences between ocean blocks is positionId?